 - Mustards (Dijon, seeded) – Most mustards you find at the supermarket should be fine but keep an eye on the ingredients list for any strange additives.

-- Vinegars (Apple Cider, Balsamic, white wine, etc.) – Vinegars are extremely useful for cooking, they’re used in a wide range of recipes, salad dressings and much more.
+- Vinegars (Apple Cider, Balsamic, white wine, etc.) – Kinds of vinegars are extremely useful for cooking, they’re in use in a wide range of recipes, salad dressings and much more.

 Fats & Oils

-- Coconut oil – My personal favourite for cooking since it has a high smoking point (the point it starts to burn) and doesn’t splatter lots.
+- Coconut oil – My personal favorite for cooking since it has a high smoking point (the point it starts to burn) and doesn’t splatter lots.

 - Macadamia oil – Again like the coconut oil this too has a high smoking point but is a lot more expensive.
 I tend to reserve this one for anything where I need smaller quantities of the oil.